Geo-Python-2017/Exercise-4/README.md

 ## Problem 3 - Classify temperatures (7 points)

-Finally, we can bring the pieces together that we have created thus far.
-In the last problem your aim is to take advantage of the previous functions and reclassify a dataset of Fahrenheit temperatures into four different classes.
+Finally, we can bring together the pieces that we have created thus far.
+In the last problem your aim is to take advantage of your new functions and reclassify a dataset of temperatures in Fahrenheit into four different classes.
-You should create a new script called `temp_analyzer.py` where you add all your codes related to Problem 3.
+You should create a new script called `temp_analyzer.py` where you add all your code related to Problem 3.

 The temperature values are provided in the [data.py](data.py) file that looks like following:

   ```
-  # List of half-hourly temperature values (in Fahrenheits) for one week
+  # List of half-hourly temperature values (in degrees Fahrenheit) for one week
   # Showing first two rows
-  temp_data = [19, 21, 21, 21, 23, 23, 23, 21, 19, 21, 19, 21, 23, 27, 27, 28, 30, 30, 32, 32, 32, 32, 34, 34,
+  tempData = [19, 21, 21, 21, 23, 23, 23, 21, 19, 21, 19, 21, 23, 27, 27, 28, 30, 30, 32, 32, 32, 32, 34, 34,
                34, 36, 36, 36, 36, 36, 36, 34, 34, 34, 34, 34, 34, 32, 30, 30, 30, 28, 28, 27, 27, 27, 23, 23, ]
   ```